 ED 314 Educational Technology (3) Introduction to the theory and application of multimedia educational technology principles in 21st century learning environments.
 Course is contextualized in project-based and place-based learning.
 Special emphasis on Hawaiian and Pan Pacific history and culture.
 Required for admission into the Teacher Education or DL STEPS program.
 Must be taken for a grade.
 Pre: CS 101 or equivalent, junior standing or instructor's consent.
 (GenEd/IntReq: H/A/P)

-ED 341 Literacy Dev in Elem School (3) This course is designed to provide participants with basic knowledge and skills which can be used to teach and assess reading and writing to foster literacy development in the elementary school.
+ED 341 Literacy Dev in Elem School (4) This course is designed to provide participants with basic knowledge and skills which can be used to teach and assess reading and writing to foster literacy development in the elementary school.
 The content of this course emphasizes foundational knowledge of reading and writing processes (K-6).
-Pre: GPA of 2.5 and junior standing, or instructor's consent.
+Field experience: Practical application of literacy theories, methods and strategies in local schools.
+Supervised observation and teaching with emphasis on reading and writing instruction.
+Pre: GPA of 2.5 and junior standing, or instructor's consent

 ED 342 Science for Elem Schl Teachers (3) Science for Elementary teachers is a hands-on inquiry course designed to help the elementary teacher develop a basic understanding of the process and thinking that relate to scientific inquiry, habits of mind, safety and science and technology in society.
 In a supportive classroom environment, using place-based education as a model, teacher candidates will build scientific foundation through exploration of science concepts and processes related to the five strands in the Hawaii Content and Performance Standards III (HCPS III).
 Offered Spring Semester only.
 Required for admission into the Teacher Education Program.
 Must be taken for a grade.
 Pre: CS 100, GPA of 2.5 and junior standing or instructor's consent.